Back to home

 Many forest owners live far from their property.
 They worry about storm damage, bark beetle attacks, and other risks but have no easy way to monitor what's happening.

 Traditional solutions require physical visits or expensive consultants.
 By the time damage is discovered, it's often too late.
-Forest owners needed a way to stay informed without constant travel.

 The challenge: How might we help forest owners feel secure and informed about their property, even from a distance, without overwhelming them with technical complexity?